 CephObjectStore CRD objects.

 By default Rook/Ceph puts all storage under one replication rule in the CRUSH Map which provides the maximum amount of storage capacity for a cluster.
 If you would like to use different storage endpoints for different purposes, you'll have to create separate storage groups.

 In the following example we will separate SSD drives from spindle-based drives, a common practice for those looking to target certain workloads onto faster (database) or slower (file archive) storage.

 Since Ceph Nautilus (v14.x), you can use the Ceph MGR

 pg_autoscaler module to auto scale the PGs as needed.
-If you want to enable this feature, please refer to Default PG and PGP counts.
+It is highly advisable to configure default pg_num value on per-pool basis, If you want to enable this feature, please refer to Default PG and PGP counts.

 The general rules for deciding how many PGs your pool(s) should contain is:

 - Between 5 and 10 OSDs set

 If you have more than 50 OSDs, you need to understand the tradeoffs and how to calculate the pg_num value by yourself.
 For calculating pg_num yourself please make use of the pgcalc tool.